Why So Many Children Struggle to Read

-A great deal of time and fortune are expended in federal, state, and school district efforts to address struggling readers, yet our reading woes continue.
-Second-language learners in Latino communities, in particular, consistently report high rates reading deficiencies.
-James Popham, an emeritus professor of education at UCLA and authority on assessment research, contends that standardized assessments do not bring relevant information to the site where change can take place: Teachers in the classroom.
+Federal, state, and school district efforts to address struggling readers expend a great deal of time and fortune, yet our reading woes continue.
+Second-language learners in Latino communities, in particular, consistently show high rates of reading deficiencies.
+James Popham, an emeritus professor of education at UCLA and authority on assessment research, argues standardized assessments do not bring relevant information to where change can take place: Teachers in the classroom.

 Students in Latino communities have a dual challenge.
-In addition to learning a second language, there is the problem of a low level of literacy, or illiteracy, in their primary language.
-This deficiency, which stems from the home environment, begins the achievement gap in early learners.
-This gap widens through the grades.
+In addition to learning a second language, they have low literacy, or even illiteracy, in their primary language.
+This deficiency, which stems from the home environment, prompts the achievement gap early, and it widens through the grades.

 Teachers need better understanding of illiteracy, along with better training and cognitive development tutorials that address basic literacy skills.
 A child speaking only Spanish, and with low literacy skills in his own language, arrives in first grade and is handed a text in English.
 This doesn’t make sense.